Fact-checked

 , medical expert

-Mycoplasma infection of the urogenital system.
-Antibodies to Mycoplasma hominis in serum
+Mycoplasma infection of the genitourinary system.
+Antibodies to Mycoplasma hominis in blood serum

-When using ELISA, antibodies of IgM and IgG classes can be determined for Mycoplasma hominis.
-This method is more sensitive and specific (92% and 95% respectively) than others.
-The titers of antibodies IgM and IgG should be determined in the acute period of the disease and after 2-4 weeks.
-Antibodies IgM appear during the first week of the disease and disappear after recovery, but in some cases can persist in the blood to 1 year.
-The IgG antibody content begins to increase somewhat later than IgM, but it remains elevated longer.
-The IgG titer above 1:10 and / or a 4-fold increase in IgG-AT titer in paired sera indicates an ongoing infection.
+Using ELISA, it is possible to determine IgM and IgG antibodies to Mycoplasma hominis.
+This method is more sensitive and specific (92% and 95%, respectively) than others.
+IgM and IgG antibody titers should be determined during the acute period of the disease and after 2-4 weeks.
+IgM antibodies appear during the first week of the disease and disappear after recovery, but in some cases they can remain in the blood for up to 1 year.
+The content of IgG antibodies begins to increase somewhat later than IgM, but remains elevated longer.
+An IgG titer higher than 1:10 and/or a 4-fold increase in the IgG-AT titer in paired sera indicate a current infection.

 The iLive portal does not provide medical advice, diagnosis or treatment.